 Yes.
-Students have the option of combining their RFE and Capstone Project.
+Students have the option of combining their Fieldwork and Capstone Project.
 Combined projects must include 125 hours of fieldwork and a final, culminating project that meets the requirements of the Capstone course and Capstone Mentor.

 Can I waive my Fieldwork requirement based on previous experience prior to coming to Penn?

 Additional questions?
-Contact Monique Shaw at email@example.com .
+Contact Elaine Weigelt at firstname.lastname@example.org.